Features / Help

 • AutoHotkey %var% to Expression / Expression to %var%

-• convert AutoHotkey legacy syntax with variables like %var% to newer expression syntax with variuable names and “…”
+• convert AutoHotkey legacy syntax with variables like %var% to newer expression syntax with variable names and double-quotes

 • Example